Avaiga/taipy-doc/docs/knowledge_base/index.md

       <div class="tp-content-card-body">
         <h4>LLM ChatBot</h4>
         <p>
-          Create a chatbot website using Taipy and an LLM API.
+          Create a chatbot interface using Taipy and an LLM API.
         </p>
       </div>
     </a>